t4d-classes/advanced-python_05102021/python_demos/exercises/exercise-7.md

 Hint: Python has support for JSON parsing in the Standard Library.

 3. Use a combination of try/except, timeouts, and Thread Events to gracefully end program when all processing has completed.
 Output the number of parsed JSON string that were processed by the second thread.

+4. Using the various mechanisms previously employed, run an additional thread (third thread in the pipeline) to output each rate dictionary to a CSV file.